 Morgan Willis was a keeper at both Whaleback Ledge and Cape Neddick.
-During lonely nights at Whaleback Ledge, Willis would dial zero just to hear the voice of operator Janet St. Lawrence of Portsmouth, whom he became his bride in 1950.
+During lonely nights at Whaleback Ledge, Willis would dial zero just to hear the voice of operator Janet St. Lawrence of Portsmouth, who became his bride in 1950.
 After his time in the Coast Guard, Willis settled in Portsmouth and dabbled in antiques before opening up Seaboard Auction Gallery in nearby Eliot.

 In October 2005, Whaleback Lighthouse was licensed to the American Lighthouse Foundation, who worked with the Town of Kittery, Maine to preserve the stone tower, which still warns mariners away from its dangerous ledges with two white flashes every ten seconds.
-The Town of Kittery also plans on restoring the Wood Island Life Boat Station, located near Whalback Ledge Lighthouse, and turning it into a maritime/lighthouse museum and education center.
+The Town of Kittery also plans on restoring the Wood Island Life Boat Station, located near Whaleback Ledge Lighthouse, and turning it into a maritime/lighthouse museum and education center.

 In June 2007, Whaleback Lighthouse, deemed excess by the Coast Guard, was offered at no cost to eligible entities and was awarded to the American Lighthouse Foundation (ALF) in November 2008.
 Friends of Portsmouth Harbor Lighthouse, a chapter of ALF, manages Whaleback Lighthouse and is raising funds for its restoration.